MarkusKgit/MonkeyBot/README.md

 **Preconditions:** Minimum permission: *ServerMod*, Can only be used in a *channel*

 `!prune _count`
-*Preconditions:* Discord.Commands.RequireUserPermissionAttribute, Discord.Commands.RequireBotPermissionAttribute
+*Example:* `!Prune 10`
+*Preconditions:* User requires channel permission: *Manage Messages*, Bot requires channel permission: *Manage Messages*
-*Remarks:* Adds the specified user to the list of bot owners
+*Remarks:* Deletes the specified amount of messages

 `!prune _user _count`
-*Preconditions:* Discord.Commands.RequireUserPermissionAttribute, Discord.Commands.RequireBotPermissionAttribute
+*Example:* `!Prune JohnDoe 10`
+*Preconditions:* User requires channel permission: *Manage Messages*, Bot requires channel permission: *Manage Messages*
-*Remarks:* Adds the specified user to the list of bot owners
+*Remarks:* Deletes the specified amount of messages for the specified user

 ## Simple poll
 **Preconditions:** Can only be used in a *channel*, Minimum permission: *User*

 `!poll _question`
 *Example:* `!poll "Is MonkeyBot awesome?"`
+*Preconditions:* Bot requires channel permissions: *Add Reactions, Manage Messages*
 *Remarks:* Starts a new poll with the specified question and automatically adds reactions

 `!poll _question _answers`
 *Example:* `!poll "How cool is MonkeyBot?" "supercool" "over 9000" "bruh..."`
+*Preconditions:* Bot requires channel permissions: *Add Reactions, Manage Messages*
 *Remarks:* Starts a new poll with the specified question and the list answers and automatically adds reactions

 ## Role Buttons
-**Preconditions:** Minimum permission: *ServerAdmin*
+**Preconditions:** Minimum permission: *ServerAdmin*, Bot requires guild permissions: *Add Reactions, Manage Messages, Manage Roles*

 `!rolebuttons addlink _messageId _roleName _emoteString`
 *Remarks:* Adds a reaction to the specified message with a link to the specified role